ngovandiep/docker/README.md

 **4. Build docker**

-By using, window command line<br />
+By using window command line ..etc<br />

 1/ Go to docker's directory.<br />
 2/ Build image by command.<br />